SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_Troubleshooting.md

 - **Access to XXX at 'XXX' from origin 'XXX' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.**

-  For safety reasons, user-defined APIs do not set CORS headers.
+  For safety reasons, user-defined APIs does not set CORS headers.
 It is not safe to use a user-defined API from a web client.
 See [Triggering an API](xref:UD_APIs_Triggering_an_API#cors).

 ### General checks